truecharts/website/src/content/docs/clustertool/migrations/scale.md

 And configure the NFS Shares according to [this](https://truecharts.org/deprecated/scale/guides/nfs-share/) guide.

+**note**
+With "NFS-share" based storage, we explicitly refer to NFS storage-type as explained in [this](https://truecharts.org/deprecated/scale/guides/nfs-share/) guide.
+We do not advice the use of "static-PVC" NFS storage as an alternative.

+We would also *heavily* advice that config storage should nearly *always* be set to "PVC" and neither *hostPath* or *NFS* should be used for it.
+If you did decide on using NFS storage for config, we cannot take responsibility if the migration fails.

 ### Ensure all PVC storage has VolSync backups (not restore) Enabled